- Facts to Know

 Chlamydia in Pregnancy

 Testing is the only way to know whether you have chlamydia.
-CDC recommends annual screening for all sexually active females 25 years of age and younger and for older females with risk factors (such as, those who have a new sex partner and those with multiple sex partners).
+The CDC recommends annual screening for all sexually active females under 25 years of age and for older females with risk factors (such as, those who have a new sex partner and those with multiple sex partners).
 All females with signs of infection of the cervix and all pregnant females should be tested.

-The most sensitive chlamydia tests, called nucleic acid amplification tests (NAATs), can be performed on a urine specimen or a self-collected vaginal swab.
-An invasive genital exam is not always required.
+The most sensitive chlamydia tests, called nucleic acid amplification tests, can be performed on a urine specimen or a self-collected vaginal swab.
+For a female with no symptoms, an invasive genital exam is usually not required.
 However, a chlamydia test can also be performed on a swab of the cervix collected as part of a pelvic exam or a urethral swab collected on males.
 It may take several days before you can get a test result.

 If you test positive for chlamydia, your infection can be cured with antibiotics.
-Depending on several factors, your health care professional may prescribe azithromycin, in which case you will take only a single dose of a few pills, or you may be prescribed doxycycline, which requires one pill twice a day for seven days.
+Depending on several factors, your health care professional may prescribe a single dose of 2 or 4 pills of azithromycin, or may prescribe doxycycline, which requires one pill twice a day for seven days.

 If you are pregnant and infected with chlamydia, you still can be treated without harming the fetus.
-However, doxycycline is not recommended during pregnancy.
 The recommended regimen for pregnant females is azithromycin pills taken in a single dose.
-As with any antibiotic treatment, it is important that you take all your pills.
+Doxycycline is not recommended during pregnancy.
+As with any antibiotic treatment, it is important that you take all prescribed pills.

-In general, treatment is recommended for any partner or partners you had sexual contact with up to 60 days prior to having symptoms or a diagnosis of chlamydia.
+In general, treatment is recommended for any partner or partners you had sexual contact with up to 60 days prior to having symptoms or a diagnosis of chlamydia, or the last partner you had sexual contact with before you were diagnosed.
 Some clinics and doctors' offices offer what is called expedited partner therapy (EPT).
 Patients are given a prescription or the medication that treats chlamydia to give to their partner(s) without the clinician assessing the partner.
-There are legal and ethical debates about this approach, and it does have some limitations (including loss of screening and counseling opportunities and the potential for adverse reactions to antibiotics), but in some cases it may be the most effective way to stop the spread of chlamydia, because many infected male partners have no symptoms and are reluctant to seek treatment.
+There are legal and ethical debates about this approach, and it does have some limitations (including loss of screening and counseling opportunities and the rare potential for adverse reactions to antibiotics), but in some cases it may be the most effective way to stop the spread of chlamydia, because many infected partners have no symptoms and are reluctant to seek treatment.

 In some cases, people infected with chlamydia are also infected with gonorrhea.
 Therefore, testing for gonorrhea is often done at the same time as testing for chlamydia.
 If a person tests positive for both infections, additional treatment is necessary.